-The Elo rating \citep{elo2008rating} is a~ranking system used for calculating the relative level of players' skill .
-It is used in sports, for example chess and football.
-The difference between Elo ratings of two players can be transferred into probabilities of winning when they play against each other.
-Therefore the~difference in Elo scores is a~predictor of the match result calculated in the basis of history of players' matches.
-The scores for players are updated after each match they have participated, new Elo rating is calculated on the basis of two components, result of match and rating of the opponent. a~player's level is not measured absolutely, although is inferred from wins, losses, and draws against other players.
-After each match winner gains Elo points, the amount of received points is related to the strength of the opponent.
-If a~player win with an opponent that have higher Elo score, the player would gain more points than while playing with weaker opponent.
-Opposite for losing points, player would lose more points if he lost a~match against players with lower Elo rating.
-The most important property of Elo score is the possibility of interpreting them in terms of probability of winning.
+The rating introduced by Elo \citep{elo2008rating} is a~ranking system used for calculating the relative level of a player's skill.
+The difference between the Elo ratings of two players can be transferred into the probabilities of winning when they play against each other.
+Therefore, the~difference in Elo scores is a~predictor of the match result calculated on the basis of the history of players' matches.
+The scores of players are updated after each match they play, and a new rating is calculated on the basis of two components: the result of a~match and the rating of the opponent.
+A~player's level is not measured absolutely, although it is inferred from wins, losses, and draws against other players.
+After each match, the winner gains Elo points.
+The amount of received points is related to the strength of the opponent.
+If a~player beats an opponent that has a higher Elo score, the victor would gain more points than if playing a weaker opponent.
+Conversely, a~defeated player would lose more points if he lost a~match against a player with a lower rating.

+An Elo rating has many variations; one of them, popular in chess, is the algorithm of 400.
+It states that an average player has a~rating of 1500, and reaching a rating over 2000 means that the player is one of the best.
+Let us consider two players, $Player_1$ and $Player_2$. $Player_1$ has an expected score of $E_1$, which is their probability of winning plus half of the probability of drawing with $Player_2$, and is expressed as:

+where $S_1$ and $S_2$ are ratings of $Player_1$ and $Player_2$.
+This formula shows an important property of Elo scores - the possibility to interpret them in terms of the probability of winning.
+For example, the difference of 200 rating points means that a more skilled player has a probability of winning $\frac{1}{1+10^{-\frac{200}{400}}} \approx 0.75$.

-In addition to being interpretable in terms of probability, Elo has one more advantage.
-It is not necessary for each player to play with each other to provide comparison of their skills.
-In real world, it would be impossible to play matches between all the chess players, therefore Elo is used to find an approximation of a~true skill.
-Of course, the more matches played, the better the approximation, however not all of the players need to play with each other.
+In addition to probabilistic interpretation, Elo rating has one more advantage.
+It is not necessary for every player to play against each other to provide a comparison of their skills.
+In the real world, it would be impossible to stage matches between all chess players, therefore Elo is used to find an approximation of true skill.
+Of course, the more matches played, the better the approximation; however, not all players need to play against each other.